From City Streets to Congress

 As Americans we are naïve to what goes on in Washington; if you watched the new movie Lincoln, you would have seen the same fighting in a smaller room, fewer people, in a smaller union, but nothing’s changed.

 When we think of Newtown, everyone feels sadness inside, yet they are not contributing to any significant change regarding what type of weapon people in this country should own.
 This one incident opened up many eyes, ears, and voices were heard, yet not enough to convince Washington.
 We all know we have experienced this before and people have begged for change due to the loss of innocent lives; it is time to spare the innocent from harm.

-If two people love each other, of the same gender, and have plans to live together, and share their life, they should have the ability to be treated as a couple; why do we have to give names?
-Where that neither names can be changed the courts.
+If two people love each other, of the same gender, and have plans to live together and share their life, they should have the ability to be treated as a couple; why do we have to give names?
+Where that neither names can be changed by the courts.

-I found it fascinating what turns people on in America; disaster, unfortunately it doesn’t last very long and they forget what they saw and go on with their normal life.
-Washington doesn’t help the situation they tend to be like the people on the street, and speak loud at first, eventually drifting away from the subject to another.
-I do understand the important issues can divide one issue but let us not forget the past.
+I found it fascinating what turns people on in America; disaster, unfortunately, it doesn’t last very long and they forget what they saw and go on with their normal life.
+Washington doesn’t help the situation they tend to be like the people on the street, and speak loud at first, eventually drifting away from one subject to another.
+I do understand that the important issues can divide one issue but let us not forget the past.

 The politics of compromise is something we don’t hear but the people would honestly gain from compromising since we gain nothing when we are divided.
 The Republicans believe the Democrats are wrong and the Democrats believe the Republicans are, it appears they are both wearing camouflage.